TheMalteseSailor/CyberWarGamePreview/README.md

 ### License
 GNU GPL.
 You can use for free, but please don't steal or make money from without contacting me first.

+### Notes to players
+- This game preview is not fully functional.
+- The current build lacks the contracting mechanics as well as monetary values associated with actions and tools.
+- The Administrator (antagonist) has not been implemented in this build, but will be in upcoming previews.

 ### Game Description
 Cyber War is a terminal based table-top-like RTS where you play as the teamlead for a Cyber Private Military Contractor (C-PMC).
 Remember, just because you're doing government business doesn't mean your sloppy mistakes wont get you killed if it pisses off the wrong people in power.